Early Intervention in Psychosis

 If you are appropirate for our service you will be allocated a care coordinator who will support in managing your care.

-Within the team there is a number of professionals that may support you through your pathway, including community psychiatric nurses, occupational therapists, social worker, healthcare support workers, physical healthcare assistant practitioner, peer support worker, clinical psychologist, psychiatrists, cognitive behaviour therapists.
+Within the team there is a number of professionals that may support you through your pathway, including community psychiatric nurses, occupational therapists, social workers, mental health wellbeing practitioners, psychological intervention facilitators, healthcare support workers, physical healthcare assistant practitioners, peer support worker, clinical psychologist, psychiatrists, cognitive behaviour therapists.

 How will the service help me?